-Many times a business assumes the freelancer they hire works for them.
-Which, of course they do, but chances are good they also work with and for other businesses.
-This means you need to have open communication and be direct with any possible hire.
+Often businesses assume that the freelancer they hire works for them.
+Which, of course, they do, but chances are good they also work with and for other businesses.
+Working with freelancers with more than one client means you need to have open communication and be direct with any possible hire.
 Let them know what type of time commitment and turnaround you need.
 This will help cut stressful problems in the future.

 According to WriterAccess.com suggested deadlines should be as follows:

 - Straight-forward, 30 minutes to complete: 24-36 hours